Coroner Records

 Obtaining a complete copy of a Coroner’s record may be a challenge, depending on the laws of the state where the person died.
 Often they are restricted to next of kin, and there might be a fee to obtain copies of the records.

-Note: Some of the links listed take you to a FamilySearch Collection of digital images.
+Note: Some links listed take you to a FamilySearch Collection of digital images.
 Near the bottom of the page under Film/Digital Notes is the name of each sub-collection.
 If there is a camera icon at the right of the name (in the Format column) then the collections’ images are browsable.
 If there is a camera with a key icon, it is only available at a Family History Center or affiliated library.
 If there is a film reel icon, then it is only available in microfilm format, not digital.
-To take full advantage, please make sure that you are logged in to FamilySearch.
+To take full advantage make sure that you are logged in to FamilySearch.
 The results may be different if you are signed in, rather than not.

 Note: if there are no collections listed under a state name, it means that I have searched for free collections for that state, but to date have not found any.